 DISM /Online /Cleanup-Image /RevertPendingActions

 Restart after it completes.
-Then go back to Windows Update and try installing KB5079473 again.
+Then go back to Windows Update and try installing KB5085516.

 If clearing pending actions doesn't help, run a full component repair.
 This fixes the corrupt files in the Windows component store that cause 0x800f0991 specifically.